What the ACCC does

 - We receive and assess notifications.

-- We give businesses general guidance on the notification process.
+- We can give businesses general guidance on the notification process.

 What the ACCC can't do

-- We don’t give advice about whether a planned arrangement would break the law.
+- We can't give advice about whether a planned arrangement would breach the law.

-Notification is one process for gaining an exemption.
+Notification is one process for gaining an exemption from the Competition and Consumer Act 2010.

-A business can notify the ACCC if conduct it is planning will or may breach competition law.
+A business can notify the ACCC if a particular arrangement it is planning will or may breach the competition law.

-Notification can be used for exclusive dealing and resale price maintenance.
-It can also be used for some collective bargaining and collective boycotts.
+Notification can only be used for exclusive dealing, resale price maintenance and some collective bargaining and collective boycotts.

 Notification is a public process, but businesses can ask to keep some information confidential.

-A business requires an exemption from the ACCC when it's planning an arrangement that will or may breach competition rules in the Competition and Consumer Act 2010.
+A business may seek an exemption from the ACCC when it's planning an arrangement that will or may breach the Competition and Consumer Act 2010

 Notification is one way to gain this exemption.
-The process involves notifying the ACCC of the arrangement.
-It removes the risk of legal action for the arrangement.
+The process involves lodging a notification with the ACCC that sets out the likely public benefits and detriments from the arrangement.
+Once a notification is in place, it provides legal protection for the arrangement.

 Notification is usually simpler and faster than the authorisation process.
-However, notification is only allowed for certain conduct.
+However, notification is only available for certain arrangements.

-Businesses are responsible for assessing their own risk and deciding whether to seek an exemption.
+Businesses are responsible for assessing their own risk and deciding whether to seek an exemption and whether a notification is suitable.
 They may want to get independent legal advice.

 Before lodging a notification, we encourage businesses to contact us for a discussion.
 We can give general guidance on: